Venkata Padmanabhan

-Venkata Narayana Padmanabhan is a computer scientist and principal researcher at Microsoft Research India.
+Venkata Narayana Padmanabhan is a computer scientist and the Managing Director at Microsoft Research India.
 He is known for his research in networked and mobile systems.
 He is an elected fellow of the Indian National Academy of Engineering, Institute of Electrical and Electronics Engineers and the Association for Computing Machinery.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards for his contributions to Engineering Sciences in 2016.

 Biography

 Padmanabhan did his graduate studies in computer Science and Engineering at the Indian Institute of Technology, Delhi and after earning a BTech in 1993, he pursued his higher studies at University of California, Berkeley from where he secured a master's degree (MS) under the guidance of Domenico Ferrari in 1995 and a PhD, advised by Randy Katz in 1998.
 With Katz, he worked on Web Data Transport and his thesis, Addressing the Challenges of Web Data Transport.
-Starting his career at the Redmond station of Microsoft, he served there for over 8 years before returning to India as the principal researcher at Microsoft India and heads the Mobility, Networks and Systems group, which he founded in 2007.
+Starting his career at Microsoft Research Redmond, USA, he served there for over 8 years before returning to India and founding the Mobility, Networks and Systems group at Microsoft Research India in 2007.
+He was appointed Deputy Managing Director in 2018 and took over as the Managing Director in 2024.
+He has also been an Adjunct Professor in the EECS Division at the Indian Institute of Science since 2018.